-Puffy and crispy puri is used in most popular Indian street food pani puri.
+Puffy and crispy puri is used in the most popular Indian street food pani puri.
 It is also known as puchka or puri for golgappa.
-Crispy puffed puri with aloo masala and spicy pani puri water makes it most preferred evening snacks.
-I shared foolproof, tried and tested suji golgappa recipe with you.
+Crispy puffed puri with aloo masala and spicy pani puri water makes it the most preferred evening snack.
+I shared a foolproof, tried, and tested suji golgappa recipe with you.
 Here is an easy video recipe for puri of pani puri.

 - 1 cup fine unroasted semolina rava